Witch hunt: Ancient Near East

+Ancient Greco-Roman world

 No laws concerning magic survive from Classical Athens.
 However, cases concerning the harmful effects of pharmaka – an ambiguous term that might mean "poison", "medicine", or "magical drug" – do survive, especially those where the drug caused injury or death.
 Antiphon's speech "Against the Stepmother for Poisoning" tells of the case of a woman accused of plotting to murder her husband with a pharmakon; a slave had previously been executed for the crime, but the son of the victim claimed that the death had been arranged by his stepmother.
 The most detailed account of a trial for witchcraft in Classical Greece is the story of Theoris of Lemnos, who was executed along with her children some time before 338 BC, supposedly for casting incantations and using harmful drugs.

-In 451 BC, the Twelve Tables of Roman law had provisions against evil incantations and spells intended to damage cereal crops.
-In 331 BC, 170 women were executed as witches in the context of an epidemic illness.
-Livy emphasizes that this was a scale of persecution without precedent in Rome.

-In 186 BC, the Roman senate issued a decree severely restricting the Bacchanalia, ecstatic rites celebrated in honor of Dionysus.
-Livy records that this persecution was because "there was nothing wicked, nothing flagitious, that had not been practiced among them".
-Consequent to the ban, in 184 BC, about 2,000 members of the Bacchus cult were executed, and in 182–180 BC another 3,000 executions took place.
-Persecution of witches continued in the Roman Empire until the late 4th century AD and abated only after the introduction of Christianity as the Roman state religion in the 390s.

-The Lex Cornelia de sicariis et veneficiis promulgated by Lucius Cornelius Sulla in 81 BC became an important source of late medieval and early modern European law on witchcraft.
+During the pagan era of ancient Rome, there were laws against harmful magic.
+According to Pliny, the 5th century BC laws of the Twelve Tables laid down penalties for uttering harmful incantations and for stealing the fruitfulness of someone else's crops by magic.
+The only recorded trial involving this law was that of Gaius Furius Cresimus.

+The Classical Latin word veneficium meant both poisoning and causing harm by magic (such as magic potions), although ancient people would not have distinguished between the two.
+In 331 BC, a deadly epidemic hit Rome and at least 170 women were executed for causing it by veneficium.
+In 184–180 BC, another epidemic hit Italy, and about 5,000 people were brought to trial and executed for veneficium.
+If the reports are accurate, writes Hutton, "then the Republican Romans hunted witches on a scale unknown anywhere else in the ancient world".

+Under the Lex Cornelia de sicariis et veneficis of 81 BC, killing by veneficium carried the death penalty.
 This law banned the trading and possession of harmful drugs and poisons, possession of magical books and other occult paraphernalia.
-Strabo, Gaius Maecenas and Cassius Dio all reiterate the traditional Roman opposition against sorcery and divination, and Tacitus used the term religio-superstitio to class these outlawed observances.
-Emperor Augustus strengthened legislation aimed at curbing these practices, for instance in 31 BC, by burning over 2,000 magical books in Rome, except for certain portions of the hallowed Sibylline Books.
-While Tiberius Claudius was emperor, 45 men and 85 women, who were all suspected of sorcery, were executed.
+Emperor Augustus strengthened laws to curb these practices, for instance in 31 BC, by burning over 2,000 magical books in Rome, except for certain portions of the hallowed Sibylline Books.
+While Tiberius Claudius was emperor, 85 women and 45 men accused of sorcery were executed.
+By the 3rd century AD, the Lex Cornelia had begun to be used more broadly against other kinds of magic deemed harmful.
+The magicians were to be burnt at the stake.